This post was originally published on DevOps.com

 That said, Azure is still the enterprise favorite and holds its own against AWS.
 Microsoft has shown itself fully capable to aggressively rival AWS’ offerings by building up an array of its own.
 With decades of experience in the enterprise market, they have strong relationships and trust built with many global organizations.
 They’ve leveraged this relationship with organizations to understand what they want, and to build an offering to suit, in a format that straddles SaaS and Iaas.
 Azure easily plugs in to and supports enterprise favorites in the software lineup, such as Salesforce, SAP, and Adobe amongst others.

 Enterprise-Grade Product Capabilities

-Other factors that are driving enterprises to adopt Azure include the Azure Security Center (ASC), which provides a centralized view of security policies and configurations from multiple Azure subscriptions; the ability for customers to save time and effort through unified operations tools such as SQL Manager, Visual Studio and other such services; and seamless VM migration to migrate servers between disparate environments.
+There is more to Azure that makes it an appealing solution in the enterprise.
+Azure Security Center (ASC) provides a centralized view of configurations and security policies across multiple Azure subscriptions.
+Customers also save time and effort by having unified operations tools, such as Visual Studio, SQL Manager, and other services.
+Azure also enables seamless VM migration for servers moving between disparate environments.

 Seeing the remarkable potential of the cloud, Microsoft has invested heavily in new features and infrastructure for many years now, solidifying its commitment to the market.
 Microsoft’s growth strategy now is to focus on the hybrid cloud, with 2019’s announcement of Azure Arc – an offering which allows customers to run Azure management tools and services in their own data center, or in another cloud.
 Rather than seeking to dominate the cloud market, Microsoft is instead focusing on giving enterprises the freedom to create the environment that best suits their own goals.
 Their strategies seem to be working: a recent statement from a Microsoft executive claims that 95% of Fortune 500 companies are using Azure.